Yeghiazaryan-36/aleq_test/README.md

 Hi my name is Aleq.
-This is a github repasitory.
+This is a github repasitory for python.